 SVs can only be deployed in a role once they have completed Qualification Training (and where applicable, Advanced Training).
 They can apply to complete Basic Training first, and take on Qualification Training at a later date.

-SAFVC Volunteers will be called up for training & deployment through the SAF100V to typically serve SAFVC Volunteers will be called up for training and deployment through the SAF100V to typically serve for 14 days in a year.
+SAFVC Volunteers will be called up for training and deployment through the SAF100V to typically serve up to 14 days in a year.
 The SAF100V grants them statutory protection from dismissal arising from their call-ups.
 It will also be the responsibility of the volunteers to inform their employers of scheduled SAFVC activities early to allow for arrangements to be made for someone to cover their duties during the call-up.

 SAF Volunteers can only be deployed in a role once they have completed Qualification Training (and where applicable, Advanced Training).
 The SAF Volunteer can apply to complete Basic Training first, and take on Qualification Training at a later date.